WinnieCIRINO/Adventure-Works-Analysis/README.md

 # Adventure Works Sales Data Analysis

-This repository contains the analysis of the Adventure Works Sales dataset using Excel, SQL, and Power BI.
+This repository contains the analysis of the Adventure Works Sales dataset focusing on understanding the sales trends, identifying key metrics, and providing insights for business decisions.

 ## Dataset